peteroupc/peteroupc.github.io/colorgen.md

 In a given RGB color space:

 - A _linear_ RGB color has a linear relationship of emitted light (as opposed to perceived light).
-- A _companded_ RGB color has been encoded using that color space's _transfer function_, also known as _companding_ (one example is the `LinearTosRGB3` method [defined later](#sRGB)).
+- A _companded_ RGB color has been encoded using that color space's _color component transfer function_, also known as _companding_ (one example is the `LinearTosRGB3` method [defined later](#sRGB)).
 For many RGB color spaces, companded RGB colors have a more or less linear relationship of perceived light, since human color perception is nonlinear.<sup>[(5)](#Note5)</sup>  RGB colors encoded in images and video or specified in documents are usually in companded form.

-For many RGB color spaces, the _transfer function_ is a simple power function, such as _c_<sup>1/&gamma;</sup>, where _c_ is either the red, green, or blue component and &gamma; is a positive number.
-(In this case, the transfer function is also called _gamma encoding_.)
+For many RGB color spaces, the _color component transfer function_ is a simple power function, such as _c_<sup>1/&gamma;</sup>, where _c_ is either the red, green, or blue component and &gamma; is a positive number.
+(In this case, that function is also called _gamma encoding_.)

 In this document, all techniques involving RGB colors apply to such colors in linear or companded form, unless noted otherwise.

 <a id=sRGB></a>
 ### sRGB

 Among RGB color spaces, one of the most popular is the _sRGB color space_. sRGB, a "working space" for describing RGB colors, is based on the color output of cathode-ray-tube monitors.
-(For background, see the [sRGB proposal](https://www.w3.org/Graphics/Color/sRGB).)<sup>[(6)](#Note6)</sup>

-Unlike with many other RGB color spaces, sRGB's _transfer function_ does not use gamma encoding; the function is not the same as applying the exponent 1/2.2, but rather uses a formula with a similar conversion curve.
-The sRGB proposal recommends RGB image data in an unidentified RGB color space to be treated as sRGB.
+(For background, see the [sRGB proposal](https://www.w3.org/Graphics/Color/sRGB).)<sup>[(6)](#Note6)</sup> The sRGB proposal recommends RGB image data in an unidentified RGB color space to be treated as sRGB.

 The following methods convert colors between linear and companded sRGB.
 (Note that the threshold `0.0031308` is that of IEC 61966-2-1, the official sRGB standard;
 the sRGB proposal has a different value for this threshold.)

-    // Convert a color component from companded to linearized RGB METHOD LinearFromsRGB(c)
+    // Convert a color component from companded to linearized RGB
+    // NOTE: This is not gamma decoding; it's similar to, but
+    // not exactly, c^2.2.
+    METHOD LinearFromsRGB(c)
      // NOTE: Threshold here would more properly be
      // 12.92 * 0.0031308 = 0.040449936, but I don't know